Can Pregnant Women Eat Edibles

 2. Explore alternative therapies: Investigate non-pharmacological approaches for managing symptoms like nausea, anxiety, and insomnia.
 These may include acupuncture, yoga, meditation, and dietary changes.

-3. Prioritize self-care: Pregnancy can be a stressful time, so it's important to prioritize self-care activities that help you relax and de-stress.
+3. Prioritize self-care: Pregnancy can be a stressful time, so don't forget to prioritize self-care activities that help you relax and de-stress.
 This may include spending time in nature, listening to music, or engaging in hobbies that you enjoy.

 4. Seek support: Surround yourself with a supportive network of family, friends, and healthcare professionals who can provide you with emotional support and guidance throughout your pregnancy.